CHAPTER 6

 VERSE 1: (Chapter 6)

-The FIRST SEAL
+The FIRST SEAL THUNDER SOUNDS

 "And I saw when the Lamb opened one of the seals, and I heard, as it were the noise of thunder, one of the four beasts saying, Come and see."

 We are now entering the opening of the First Seal.
-Remember what we studied about seals in our previous chapter, Revelation 5, verse 1?
-A seal means that the document is of high importance and is not to be opened until the proper time.
-We are now at the proper point in scripture where God is going to reveal to us the seals and events to take place.
-We also studied that the Lamb of God is the Only one worthy to open the seals (Revelation 5:5-7).
+Remember what we studied about seals in our previous chapter, Revelation 5:1?
+A seal means that this document is of high importance and is not to be opened until the proper time.
+We are now at the proper point in scripture where God is going to reveal to us the seals and the events to take place.
+We also studied that the "Lamb of God" is the Only one worthy to open the seals (Revelation 5:5-7).

-The Heavenly picture here is of Jesus, the Lamb that was slain, holding the book that was in the Father's hand.
+The Heavenly picture here is of Jesus, the "Lamb that was slain", holding the book that was in the Father's hand.
 Jesus is standing there, in a mutilated form, opening the First Seal.
 The seals had to be opened in order.
 One seal cannot be opened before another because of the way it is sealed.
 God is very organized.

 May I say here, when people try to tell you that the book of Revelation is too hard to understand, tell them they are mistaken.
 God wrote Revelation to reveal the future to us.
 God never makes things too hard for us.
 Why would God make Revelation hard when He wants all of mankind to read and understand it?
 God even gave us a help verse in James 1:5 "If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him."
-Not only does God want us to read and understand His Word, He tells us that if we get confused or don't comprehend something, then just ask Him.
+Not only does God want us to read and understand His Word, but He also tells us that if we get confused or don't comprehend something, then we just need to ask Him.
 Ask God.
-He has a promise here in James.
+This is a promise here in James.
 God promises to give wisdom to ANY one of us who will just ask Him.
 Not only will God give the asking person wisdom, but He will give him wisdom 'liberally'.
 That means a lot.
 More than what we asked for.
-Plus He promises to not take it away (upbraideth not).
+Plus, He promises to not take it away (upbraideth not).
 God states: "it shall be given".
 Don't fall for Satan's lies about Revelation or any other part of the Bible being too difficult for us to understand.
 Satan just doesn't want people to read it.

 This next verse is going to describe what John sees, what God wants us to know, as the First Seal is opened...